 - Flavor the beignet batter with a pinch of ground nutmeg or cinnamon, one teaspoon of vanilla extract, orange flower water, or rum if desired.

-- To test the oil frying temperature without a cooking thermometer, immerse the handle of the wooden spatula into the oil.
+- To test the oil frying temperature without a cooking thermometer, immerse the handle of the wooden spatula in the oil.
 If the bubbles appear around the tip of the handle, the oil is ready to use.

 Nutrition